Cassandraforestier/spotincrease/README.md

-# SpotIncrease
+# Spotincrease

-SpotIncrease is a web application that lets users create and enjoy custom playlists with an interactive audio player.
+Spotincrease is a web application that lets users create and enjoy custom playlists with an interactive audio player.
 The application features a modern and intuitive user interface, complete with an equalizer for adjusting audio settings, a visualizer for a captivating audio-visual experience, and a playlist manager for organizing and selecting tracks.

 ## Online Website
 - Here is the link for the online Spotincrease project :